“Two souls dwell, alas, in my breast’ (Faust I)

 ‘Twofold is the nature of all beings; partly divine, partly inferior.’
 (XVI,6).

-“I am the God, the eternal Self that indwells every being. … (X,20)
+“I am the God, the eternal Self, which indwells every being. … (X,20)

 Christianity: